Kos/kos.gd/posts/2025-04-navidrome.md

 My Spotify subscription is years old, I think it might easily be my oldest online service.
 I've been generally happy with it, save for the regular, unexpected changes to user interface.
 If Spotify was a person, it would be a roommate who studies interior design and randomly re-arranges your furniture _("this way is better, you'll see!")_

-However, things have been getting worse: I hear more and more often about Spotify offering bad deals to niche, emerging artists.
+However, things have been getting worse: I hear more and more often about Spotify offering [bad deals][spotify] to niche, emerging artists.
 Possibly for this reason, my favourite songs tend to disappear.
-When the [Iconoclasts soundtrack][iconoclasts-ost] disappeared from my  favourite Indie OST playlist, I decided it's time to take matters into my own hands...
+When the [Iconoclasts soundtrack][iconoclasts-ost] vanished from Spotify, leaving a big hole in my favourite Indie OST playlist, I decided it's time to take matters into my own hands...

 Turns out it's extremely simple to host your own music streaming service!
+Follow along to find out what setup I ended up with.

 <!--more-->